Mountain Biking the Pisgah National Forest

 The eastern part of the district stretches east to the Blue Ridge Parkway, and includes the watersheds of the Toe and Cane rivers, Roan Mountain, Mount Mitchell, Craggy Gardens, and the Big Ivy (Coleman Boundary) trailhead.

 The Grandfather district lies in the eastern mountains of NC and includes areas along the Blue Ridge, such as the Linville Gorge Wilderness, Wilson Creek, and areas near Grandfather Mountain itself.
-A handful of trails are officially open to bikes in this area, with many more miles of gravel roads available to cyclists.
+A handful of trails are officially open to bikes in this area (including Heartbreak Ridge, in the video below), with many more miles of gravel roads available to cyclists.

 Many of the trails used for mountain biking, and the trailheads Bent Creek, Mills River, and Davidson River are located in the Pisgah Ranger District, which lies on either side of the Blue Ridge Parkway south of Asheville, along the Pisgah Ridge and Balsam Mountains.